Virginia’s leading coal mine halts production amid COVID-19 pandemic

 A separate group of mines in Wise County owned by INMET Mining LLC is also temporarily closing amid the pandemic.

-The four sites affected are the D-31, North Fork, Osaka and Pigeon Creek mines, which employed 96 people in total, Kesterson said.
-She said the company would keep eight to 10 employees at the facilities for maintenance.
+The four sites affected are the D-31, North Fork, Osaka and Pigeon Creek mines, which employ 96 people in total, Kesterson said.
+She added that the company will keep eight to 10 employees at the facilities for maintenance.

 Neither INMET nor its Knoxville-based parent company, Kopper Glo Mining LLC, immediately returned requests for comment Tuesday.

-It is unclear how long these closures and the furloughs of miners will last, but Kesterson said both said they would re-evaluate the situation in several weeks.
+It’s not clear how long the closings and furloughs of miners will last, but Kesterson said the companies involved indicated they will reevaluate in several weeks.

 Post a comment as